Cellverse/CryoFastAR/README.md

 Use `--snapshot-interval` to control how often a snapshot is written, pass `--max-snapshots` if you want to cap how many are kept (the default keeps all), and switch to `--pose-source gt` to visualise the ground-truth pose distribution instead of predictions.
 `--pose-heatmap-metric` now supports `loss3d`, rotation angle (`rot`), F-norm rotation error (`rot_fro`), 2D shift error (`shift`), or plain density; combine with `--heatmap-vmin/--heatmap-vmax` to clamp the color bar.
 Turn on `--snapshot-regularize` if you prefer the slower but sharper Fourier-domain filtering for each saved volume.

+## 📜 License & Commercial Use

+This project adopts a **split licensing** model for its source code and model weights:

+- **Model Weights & Datasets**: Licensed under **[CC BY-NC 4.0]**.
+They are strictly for academic research and personal, non-commercial use.
+- **Source Code**: Licensed under the **[PolyForm Noncommercial 1.0.0]** License.
+Restricted to academic, personal, and non-profit use.

+**💼 Commercial Licensing**
+Any commercial use of the source code, model weights, or their derivatives (including fine-tuned models) is strictly prohibited without explicit written permission.
+If you or your organization wish to use this project for commercial products, APIs, or internal business operations, please obtain a commercial license by contacting us at:
+📧 Email: `contact@cellverse.tech` or `jiakai0309@gmail.com`

 ### Citation

 ```